 It’s a good idea to complete at least a first draft of your book before sending it to an editor.
-Even after a first draft, there are often still themes to flush out, characterization to expand, structure to nail down, and logic errors to correct.
+In early drafts, there are often still themes to flush out, characterization to expand, structure to nail down, and logic errors to correct.
 If your book is as good as you are able to make it, you have a draft ready for a developmental edit.

 A developmental edit examines the basic, big-picture components that affect how effectively your book communicates its story or message.
-I can give the most constructive feedback to help you with any necessary revisions and expansions.
+I offer constructive, actionable feedback to help you with any necessary revisions and expansions.
 If you disagree with any of my recommendations, I’d be happy to discuss other ideas with you – after all, this is your book, not mine.

 Detailed queries in the margins of the manuscript to illustrate my feedback